The Christina Grillo Sullivan Foundation

 USTA’s Adaptive Tennis program provides adaptive players with fun, increased reflexive skills and a chance to meet new connections that will last a lifetime.
-The program will include volunteers that go through clinics to work with players with intellectual disability.
+The program will include volunteers that go through clinics to work with players with an intellectual disability.
 Some of the positive impacts of USTA’s Adaptive Tennis Program Include:

-- Helps improve balance, mobility, strength and fitness.
+- Helps improve balance, mobility, strength, and fitness.

-- Assists with focus, concentration and reaction, all while instilling self-confidence, relieving stress and strengthening social bonds through practice and competition.
+- Assists with focus, concentration, and reaction, all while instilling self-confidence, relieving stress and strengthening social bonds through practice and competition.